 POSSIBLE COMPLICATIONS IN VARICOSE VEINS

 Any condition in which proper blood flow is hindered has a risk of complications.
 The varicose veins may cause Bleeding, blood clots in the veins of the leg, which cause inflammation of the vein, varicose eczema, hard and tight skin.
 While some other complications are venous ulcers around ankles, which may cause skin discoloration and scars.
 Varicose veins may also be a symptom that indicates a risk vein thrombosis or other circulatory system disorders.
 It is important to get varicose veins treatments before any complications occur.

-Laser treatments are used to block off smaller veins.
-Laser light is applied to the vein, which makes them gradually fade and disappear.
+SIMPLE LASER:Th treatment done on the outside of your skin where a laser is used to send bursts of light energy at the vein causing it to fade of disappear.
+No surgery or incisions are required and this type of laser surgery can be used to treat small varicose veins close to the skins surface. .
 This treatment doesn’t use needles or incisions.
 Laser treatments for varicose veins last for 15 to 20 minutes.
 Depending on the severity of the veins, two to five sessions are generally needed to remove spider veins in the legs.

 This minimally invasive technique uses catheter with a laser fiber inside that is passed into the vein.
 As the catheter is slowly retracted the laser heats up the vein, causing it to close up.
 This type of laser treatment is normally used to treat larger varicose veins in the leg.